Coronel, Chile

-Coronel ([koɾoˈnel]) is a Chilean city and commune, located in the Concepción Province of the eighth region of Bio Bío.
+Coronel ([koɾoˈnel]) is a Chilean city and commune, located in the Concepción Province of the eighth region of Biobío.

 Geography

 The city of Coronel is located in a sandy platform that goes from the mouth of the Biobío River to the Arauco Gulf bay, a muddy landscape, full of forests, typical of the region.

 This muddy, forested landscape enclosed by high mountains was what the first Spanish conquistadors and settlers found when arriving.
 Vegetation and forests covered most of the area except very close to the coast.
 This type of landscape is characteristic of the province.

 The total area of the commune is 279.4 sqkm.
 Aside from its western coast along the Pacific Ocean, the commune is surrounded by other communes of the Concepción Province: San Pedro de la Paz to the north, Hualqui to the north and east, and Lota and Santa Juana to the south.

 Santa María Island also forms part of the city, which is represented there by a municipal delegate.